thiyanayugi/ai-document-explainer/README.md

 A production-ready web application that helps users understand official documents by extracting text and providing AI-powered analysis with clear explanations, deadlines, obligations, risks, and actionable next steps.

+## 💡 Why This Project Exists

+Official documents are often complex, especially for non-native speakers.
+This tool helps users quickly understand what a document means, what actions are required, and what deadlines they must not miss.

+## 👥 Who Is This For?

+- **International students** dealing with university or visa documents
+- **Immigrants and expats** navigating official correspondence
+- **Freelancers and contractors** reviewing contracts and agreements
+- **Anyone** receiving complex official or legal documents

 ## 🎯 Features

 - **Multi-format Support**: Upload PDFs, PNG, JPG, JPEG, or TIFF files
 - **Smart Text Extraction**:
   - PyMuPDF for PDF text extraction
   - Automatic OCR fallback for scanned documents using Tesseract
-  - Support for English and German languages
+  - OCR supports English and German text
-- **AI-Powered Analysis**: OpenAI GPT-4 analyzes documents and provides:
+- **AI-Powered Analysis**: OpenAI GPT-4o-mini analyzes documents and provides:
   - Clear summary in simple English
   - Important points and key information
   - Deadlines and time-sensitive items